 Stemming from an Italian initiative, supported by the G-8 Countries as part of a wider Action Plan of the International Community for Expanding Global Capability for Peace Support Operations, with a particular emphasis on African Countries, the CoESPU (Center of Excellence for Stability Police Units) was established by the Carabinieri on March 1st 2005, in Vicenza (Italy).

-The CoESPU, as a national structure opened to international contributions, is a center for advanced studies and a doctrinal hub, serving as a think tank and a training center that mainly operates in cooperation with the United Nations Department of Peacekeeping Operations (UN DPKO) and with other International Organizations, to develop Carabinieri-like units of interested Police Contributing Countries committed to support Peace Operations.
+The CoESPU, as a national structure opened to international contributions, is a center for advanced studies and a doctrinal hub, serving as a think tank and a training center that mainly operates in cooperation with the United Nations Department of Peace Operations (UN DPO) and with other International Organizations, to develop Carabinieri-like units of interested Police Contributing Countries committed to support Peace Operations.

 Sponsored by the United States Department of State (US DoS) through its Global Peace Operations Initiative, the project is based on the international expertise developed by the Italian Carabinieri, as well as on their expertise developed through numerous peacekeeping missions over last decades.